-Underwriting risk / Non-life:
+Solvency Capital Requirement Underwriting risk / Non-life:

-This risk has increased with DKK 12.7m compared to 2020.
-The reason is mainly increased expected premium for Miscellaneous Financial Loss insurance and for Marine and aviation insurance mainly caused by more business coming back after the heavy COVID 19 lock down.
+This risk has increased with DKK 19.2m compared to 2021.
+The reason is mainly increased premium for Miscellaneous Financial Loss insurance mainly caused by more business coming back after the heavy Covid-19 lock down.